ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/_index.md

 +++
-title = "History and Doctrines of THE AJIVIKAS A Vanished Indian Religion " subtitle = "Lala S. L. Jain Research Series" author = "A. L. BASHAM  " date = "2021-07-31" weight = 0 bookCover = "img/cover.png"
+title = "XV.
+CONCLUSION  "
+weight = 28
-bookCoverSmall = "img/cover.png"
+date = "2019-05-12"

 +++

+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX